gpaumier/gp2/src/pages/home.rst

 After making a few small corrections to Wikipedia articles in 2005, I became more and more involved in the encyclopedia and its universe, serving the movement in almost every possible volunteer capacity.
 What started with a single edit eventually led to writing books, immigrating to the United States, creating software, managing teams of volunteers, photographing heads of state & Hollywood celebrities, and learning more about copyright laws than any human being ever should.

 I joined the Wikimedia Foundation in 2009 and spent almost a decade working on the technical platform that powers Wikipedia.
 I notably designed and led the development of UploadWizard, the customizable file upload software for Wikimedia Commons.
-I also wrote technical reports and other publications to increase collaboration between the engineers who code the platform, and the people who use the platform to write Wikipedia.
+I also wrote technical reports and other publications to increase collaboration between the engineers who code the platform, and the contributors who use the platform to write Wikipedia.

 .. sidebar::
    :class: rowstart-4 rowspan-3

    .. figure:: /images/Wikimedia_2018-20_Recommendation_13.svg

-      `Svenja Kirsch, Anna Lena Schiller <https://www.riesenspatz.de/>`__ on `Wikimedia Commons <https://commons.wikimedia.org/wiki/File:Wikimedia_2018-20_Recommendation_13.svg>`__ // `CC By-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0/legalcode>`__.
+      `Svenja Kirsch & Anna Lena Schiller <https://www.riesenspatz.de/>`__ on `Wikimedia Commons <https://commons.wikimedia.org/wiki/File:Wikimedia_2018-20_Recommendation_13.svg>`__ // `CC By-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0/legalcode>`__.

 Later on, I was a Lead Architect for "Wikimedia 2030," guiding dozens of organizations and thousands of individuals through a global strategy and movement-building process.
 I led the synthesis of all inputs, conversations, and research, and I was the main author of the resulting Strategic Direction of "Knowledge Equity and Knowledge as a Service."